selinadeng/ethereum-lab2/README.md

 You will deploy this contract using the same steps that you used in Lab 1.
 You need to revisit those instructions.
 Be sure to configure Ganache by

-1) modifying the truffle-config.js file (as you did in lab 1) and by
+1) modifying the truffle-config.js file (as you did in lab 1, part 4) and by

 2) creating a new Workspace when Ganache starts up.